paulalex/upskilling/aws/mad/README.md

 Sample application based on the Master Acceptance Database, a number of the tables have been extracted and fields have been created in a postgres database and the resources exposed via a rest CRUD API.

+## Create a virtual environment or use your existing virtual environment and install dependencies

+`mkvirtualenv mad`

+`workon mad`

+`pip install -r requirements.txt`

 ## Start development environment

 `make start-dev`